 Understanding the Appeals Procedure

 As appellate practice is highly complex and involves legal research, the formation of a record, brief writing, and often oral argument, it is recommended to only file a criminal appeal with the assistance of an experienced civil appellate attorney.
 Once the notice of appeal is filed, the legal team will prepare the record and form the legal arguments for appealing the defendant’s sentence, conviction, or both.

 Need Help in Your Guilty Verdict Appeal?
-Contact the Law Offices of Kretzer and Volbering, P.C.
+Contact the Law Offices of Seth Kretzer

 Can you fight a case after pleading guilty?
 At the Law Offices of Seth Kretzer, our criminal appeal lawyers are highly skilled and experienced at finding all available grounds for appeal for our clients.
 Whether it’s a wrongful conviction or an overly harsh sentence, we are here for you and standing by to help.